leoj3n/prezto/modules/git/README.md

   - `gfc` clones a repository into a new directory.
   - `gfm` fetches from and merges with another repository or local branch.
   - `gfr` fetches from and rebases on another repository or local branch.
+  - `gfa` downloads all objects and references from another repository.
+  - `gfcd` clones a repository into a new directory and changes directory.

 ### Grep